-North Ayrshire Services is registered to provide a housing support service to adults with learning disabilities, mental health needs and older people.
+North Ayrshire Services is registered to provide a support service to adults and children with learning disabilities and those with autism or autistic spectrum disorder, children with mental health needs including those who require behavioural and emotional support, adults with mental health needs and older people.
 The provider is Cornerstone Community Care.

 North Ayrshire Services operates from an office base in Irvine.
-At the time of inspection, the service provided support tailored to individual need to 12 adults across North Ayrshire and one in East Ayrshire.
+At the time of inspection, the service provided support tailored to individual need to 15 adults across North Ayrshire.